os-cillation/easyfpga-sdk-java/wiki/getting_started.md

 * Before you start to modify the sources, try to build them as they are:

 ```
-$ ant buildFPGA
 $ ant jar
 ```

-The first Ant target will generate VHDL code for the FPGA and use the Xilinx tools to generate a binary file for the FPGA.
+The will build the java code, generate VHDL code for the FPGA, use the Xilinx tools to generate a binary file for the FPGA and finally package everything in a deployable jar archive.
+Since `jar` is the default target you also just run `ant`.

 In case the Xilinx tools have not been installed in the default location, this step will fail.
-When you run or compile for the first time, a configuration file will be created in `~/.config/easyfpga.conf`.
+When you compile for the first time, a configuration file will be created in `~/.config/easyfpga.conf`.
 Here, you can set the directory where easyFPGA will look for the Xilinx tools and try again.
 For further details see the article regarding the [configuration](configuration.md).

-The second Ant target will compile the Java code and generate a deployable jar file including the FPGA binary.

 * If everything went fine you will see a directory named dist including the file Application.jar
 * After connecting your board, you can now run the application: